 With both crypto trading apps so similar, our analysis’s defining features come down to fees and coins available.

-Gemini wins both of these battles.
+Gemini wins in both of these battles.